Deans of Colleges / Directors of Services

 Each College must ensure that each and every student receives a suitable health and safety induction at the start of their studies.
 This talk should be as long and as comprehensive as the risks require and, where appropriate, should be supplemented throughout the academic years by more specific instruction relevant to particular tasks and activities (such as field work and overseas travel).

-Specific advice on health and safety training can be obtained from the Health and Safety, Governance & Complaince.
+Specific advice on health and safety training can be obtained from Health and Safety, Campus Services.

 Appointing Key People to Help

 The appointment of a College / Professional Services Health and Safety Coordinator will be one of your key appointments.
 A good knowledgeable Coordinator will relieve you of a potentially significant burden as you will know that the day-to-day task of overseeing health and safety within your College / Service is being undertaken properly.
 However, your Coordinator will need help and time and support to undertake this role, but more importantly they will need the cooperation of all within the College / Professional services.

 A risk assessment is nothing more than a careful examination of what, in your College / Department, could cause harm to people, so that you can assess whether you have taken enough precautions or should do more to prevent harm occurring.